 Examples of questions you may want to ask your doctor or insurance provider include:

-- Will my cost for Saxenda change if I use a higher dosage?
+- Will my cost for Saxenda change if you prescribe a lower dosage

 Disclaimer: Healthline has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.